I-601 and I-601A WAIVERS OF INADMISSIBILITYThe document that qualify you as "admissible" during the process to obtain a Green Card

 - You have an immigrant visa case pending with the Department of State and you have paid the immigrant visa fees.

-- Your qualifying U.S. citizen Spouse or Parent would suffer extreme hardship if the I-601A Application is not granted (LPR Spouses or Parents do not qualify under the I-601A procedures).
+- Your qualifying USC spouse or parent would suffer extreme hardship if the I-601A Application is not granted (LPR family members do not qualify under the I-601A procedures).